 - Top 10 Yoga Studios in Toronto Video

-- VIDEO - These yoga studios in Toronto that are worth checking out.
+- These yoga studios in Toronto that are worth checking out.
 Each studio offers a different experience.
-Some are hot, and some are not, but there is something for every yoga enthusiast.
+Some are hot, and some are not, but there is something for everyone.

 - See more Reviews.